 1. Your CV

-2. A 2-3 page Supporting Statement.
-In the statement, please include:
+2. A 1-3 page Supporting Statement.
+In the statement, please use these as headings:

 - how you meet the Person Specification